planetrobbie/terraform-aws-myvault/README.md

 - install-vault.sh
 - vault-enterprise_1.0.2+ent_linux_amd64.zip (if you want to deploy an enterprise cluster)

+You'll find the install files in the following location there https://github.com/iainthegray/terraform-aws-vault/tree/master/packer/install_files

+For TLS certificates I'm using [Let's Encrypt](https://letsencrypt.org/).

+You can easily deploy an Open Source Vault cluster using the same code by replacing in `vault_cluster.tf` the following line

+    vault_bin      = "vault-enterprise_1.0.2+ent_linux_amd64.zip"

+by

+    vault_version  = "1.0.3"

+This will insure the Vault OSS binaries will be directly downloaded from HashiCorp release page.

 ## Deployment

 You're now ready to deploy your cluster